-3. Upload a thumbnail for your asset by clicking and dragging your file into the Drop Files Here box.

-- 4. In the Name field, type in a name for your new asset.
-It must be unique or else an error will occur. - 5.
-OPTIONAL: Link a Harmony Scene asset by checking the box.
+- 3. Upload a thumbnail for your asset by clicking and dragging your file into the Drop Files Here box. - 4.
+In the Name field, type in a name for your new asset.
+It must be unique or else an error will occur.